brainglobe/brainglobe-heatmap/README.md

 )
 ```

-## Using `bgheatmap` with other atlases.
+## Using `brainglobe-heatmap` with other atlases.

-`bgheatmap` uses `brainrender` which, in turn, uses brainglobe's `Atlas API` under the hood.
-That means that all of `bgheatmap`'s functionality is compatible with any of the atlases supported by the atlas API.
-`bgh.heatmap`, `bgh.planner` and `bgh.get_plane_coordinates` all accept a `atlas_name` argument, pass the name of the atlas name you'd like to use!
+`brainglobe-heatmap` uses `brainrender` which, in turn, uses brainglobe's `Atlas API` under the hood.
+That means that all of `brainglobe-heatmap`'s functionality is compatible with any of the atlases supported by the atlas API. `bgh.heatmap`, `bgh.planner` and `bgh.get_plane_coordinates` all accept a `atlas_name` argument, pass the name of the atlas name you'd like to use!
-For more information see the API's [https://docs.brainglobe.info/bg-atlasapi/introduction](documentation).
+For more information see the API's [documentation](https://brainglobe.info/documentation/bg-atlasapi/index.html).

 ## Contributing
-Contributions to bg-heatmaps are more than welcome.
-Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).
+Contributions to `brainglobe-heatmap` are more than welcome.
+Please see the [Developer's guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

-# Citing bgheatmap
+# Citing `brainglobe-heatmap`
-If you use `bgheatmap` in your work, please cite it as:
+If you use `brainglobe-heatmap` in your work, please cite it as:

 ```
 Federico Claudi, & Luigi Petrucco.
 (2022). brainglobe/bg-heatmaps: (V0.2).
 Zenodo. https://doi.org/10.5281/zenodo.5891814
 ```

-Bgheatmap was developed by Federico Claudi and Luigi Petrucco, with the help of Marco Musy (the developer of [`vedo`](https://github.com/marcomusy/vedo))
+`brainglobe-heatmap` was originally developed by Federico Claudi and Luigi Petrucco, with the help of Marco Musy (the developer of [`vedo`](https://github.com/marcomusy/vedo))